Richard Lyons (Warden of the Mint)

-Sir Richard Lyons (1310 – 14 June 1381) was a City of London merchant, financier, and landowner who held a monopoly on the sale of sweet wine in London until he was impeached by the Good Parliament in 1376.
-He was an alderman, a member of the Worshipful Company of Vintners, and served as both as sheriff of London and member of parliament for Essex.
+Sir Richard Lyons (1310 – 14 June 1381) was a City of London merchant, shipowner, and landowner who held a monopoly on the sale of sweet wine in London until he was impeached by the Good Parliament in 1376.
+He was an alderman, a member of the Worshipful Company of Vintners, and both sheriff of London and member of parliament for Essex.
 He was killed by Wat Tyler during the Peasants' Revolt.

-Family

-Lyons was a member of the Norfolk branch of the Lyons family during the 14th century.
-He was an illegitimate son of a Lyons father and a Flemish mother.
 Lyons was a lifelong friend of the poet Geoffrey Chaucer and of Chaucer’s father, who was a fellow vintner.
 Lyons employed Geoffrey Chaucer who repeatedly certified to the Exchequer, in 1374 and 1375, that no fraud was committed by Lyons.
 Lyons was also a lifelong friend of John of Gaunt.